qLibc

 char * qqueue_popstr ( qqueue_t * queue)

-qqueue->popstr(): Removes a element at the top of this queue and returns that element.
+qqueue->popstr(): Removes an element at the top of this queue and returns that element.

 Parameters